 C. Horvat, D. W. Rees Jones, S. Iams, D. Schroeder, D. Flocco, D. Feltham (2017).
 The frequency and extent of sub-ice phytoplankton blooms in the Arctic Ocean.
 Sci.
 Adv.
 3.

 D. W. Rees Jones & A. J. Wells (2017).
 Frazil-ice growth rate and dynamics in mixed layers and sub-ice-shelf plumes.
-The Cryosphere Discuss.
+(Accepted for publication in The Cryosphere.)

 D. W. Rees Jones, R. F. Katz, J. F. Rudge and M. Tian (2018).
 Thermal impact of magmatism in subduction zones.
 Earth Planet.
 Sci.
 Lett.
 481, 73–79.

 D. W. Rees Jones & R. F. Katz.
 Reaction-infiltration instability in a compacting porous medium.
 (Under review, Journal of Fluid Mechanics.) arXiv preprint.